-- Choose leisure over work
+- Choose leisure over labor

 - Live well for less

-- Leverage ROTH IRA Conversions
+- Leverage Roth IRA Conversions

 - Harvest Capital Losses AND Capital Gains

-Choose Leisure Over Work
+Choose Leisure Over Labor

 The tax laws in the US target people who work for a living.
 If you get a paycheck, the US government classifies that paycheck as Earned Income, with special taxes just for you.
 This is one part of the reason that Warren Buffet says his secretary pays more tax than he does.
 Social Security and Medicare taxes are only applied to Earned Income, 15.3% tax in total for most people.